 Through the passage of Public Act 99-0906, "the Agency shall no longer include the procurement of renewable energy resources in the annual procurement plans" and "shall instead develop a long-term renewable resources procurement plan."
-10 Thus, the procurement of Renewable Energy Resources is not included in this Plan.
-The Agency has developed a separate Long-Term Renewable Resources Procurement Plan initially published for comment in late September 2017, filed with the Commission for approval on December 4, 2017, and approved by the Commission in Docket No. 17-0838 on April 3, 2018..
+Thus, the procurement of Renewable Energy Resources is not included in this Plan.
+The Agency is developing a separate Long-Term Renewable Resources Procurement Plan, the initial draft of which is expected to will be released for public comment in late September 2017.